smridhgupta/alpha-nids/README.md

 1. Download the Binary named "anids.py" and "config.ini" from Releases.
 2. Put both the files in the same folder.
 3. Fill in the configuration in the config file.
+4. Run command- pip3 install -r requirements.txt
-4. Run command-  python3 anids.py
+5. Run command-  python3 anids.py

 # Configuration & Setup
 Setup the configuration in ‘config.ini’ file.